jetbrains-academy/data-visualization-course/2_1_bar_and_pie_charts_seaborn/1_theory/2_countplot_layout/task.md

 We can solve it either via reducing the number of groups or just changing the layout of the figure by relocating labels from the x-axis to the y-axis.

-Seaborn makes it easy to change layout: you just need to swap `x` and `y`.
+Seaborn makes it easy to change layout: we just need to swap `x` and `y`.
-But in case of a count plot, you need to replace `x` with `y` or vice versa, as this kind of plot accepts only one axis per time.
+But in case of a count plot, we need to replace `x` with `y` or vice versa, as this kind of plot accepts only one axis per time.

 ## Task